Euro gold and silver commemorative coins (Vatican)

-The Vatican City, even though not a member of the European Union, became a member of the Eurozone.
+The Vatican City, even though not a member of the European Union, is a member of the Eurozone.
 Since 2002 it has had a special agreement with the EU that allows this microstate to mint a limited number of euro coins.
 This article is specifically about the euro gold and silver (or other precious metals) commemorative coins of the Vatican City and does not cover the pre-euro commemorative coins.